HubSpot Review 2026: Features, Pricing, Pros & Cons (Honest Take)

 | Enterprise | From $3,600/mo (Marketing) / $150/mo per seat (Sales) | Custom objects, advanced permissions, predictive analytics, SSO |

-Note: Marketing Hub pricing is primarily based on the number of marketing contacts, not just seats.
+Note: Marketing Hub pricing is mostly based on the number of marketing contacts, not just seats.
 Sales and Service Hub pricing is per-seat.
-Prices shown are approximate for 2026 — check current rates at Try HubSpot.
+These are approximate 2026 rates — check current pricing at Try HubSpot.

-The Customer Platform bundle (combining multiple Hubs) offers a discount compared to buying each Hub separately, starting at $20/mo for the Starter bundle.
+The Customer Platform bundle (combining multiple Hubs) gives you a discount compared to buying each separately, starting at $20/mo for the Starter bundle.

 Pricing Reality Check

-Here's the thing most HubSpot reviews gloss over: the jump from Starter to Professional is massive.
-You might be happily paying $20/month, then realize the automation feature you need is only in Professional — and suddenly you're looking at $800+/month.
-This cliff is HubSpot's most common criticism, and it's valid.
+Here's what most HubSpot reviews don't mention: the jump from Starter to Professional is massive.
+You might be happily paying $20/month, then realize the automation feature you need is only in Professional — and suddenly you're staring at $800+/month.
+This cliff is probably HubSpot's most common complaint, and honestly, it's justified.

-- Marketing contact limits — You pay more as your contact database grows
+- Marketing contact limits — Costs go up as your contact database grows

-- API call limits — Can be restrictive for heavy integration users
+- API call limits — Can be tight for heavy integration users

-- Add-ons — Things like extra reporting dashboards, additional Breeze Intelligence credits, and transactional email have separate costs
+- Add-ons — Extra reporting dashboards, more Breeze Intelligence credits, transactional email — all separate charges

 Start with HubSpot's free plan →